Book Depository is closing down on April 26—Here are 4 alternative online book shops

 Better World Books

 What’s great about Better World Books, as its name implies, is that it collects and sells new and used books.
 Each purchase is matched with a book donation, which helps fund literacy and education initiatives in the US, the UK, and around the world.
-Shipping rates vary depending on where orders are placed but in general, they are free on orders over USD 15.
+Shipping rates vary depending on where orders are placed but in general, they are free on orders over USD 15 (INR 1,227.61).

 Wordery